End of School year Throwback: 5 Must-Haves for Great Story Writing

 Now, get up from sitting on the classroom carpet and write some great Stories.
 If you’re looking for additional tips on writing Stories, we’ve got more here.

-And, if you’d like more hands-on help with your Story writing, we have a Scrum 3.0 Conference for that.
+And, if you’d like more hands-on help with your Story writing, Scrum Training.
+If you need customized training, then please contact us.

 (Take us up on it.
 It would make your fourth grade teacher proud!)